slevithan/babel-plugin-transform-regex/README.md

 ### Optional setup steps

-To make the build step easier, create a config file in the root of your project named `babel.config.json`, with this content:
+To make this easier to run, create a config file in the root of your project named `babel.config.json`, with this content:

 ```json
 {